madcaps-rpg/action-figure-mayhem/contrib/example-house-rules.md

 ___

 ### House Rule Examples

-#### Explosive Ranged Ammo
+#### Cover
-* The damage for this ammo is 1d10.
+* Some structures may be used as cover.
+* Heavy structures have 2d6 hit points with a minimum of 6.
+* Normal structures 1d6 hitpoints.
+* If a Player attacks from cover and is hit, the Player takes 1/3 damage rounded up or any damage over the cover's hit points whichever is lower.

+#### Turkey Day Mayhem
-* The player only has 3 charges
+* The Gravy Boat has 4d6 hit points with a minimum of 12.
-* After 3 charges, the player can no longer range attack.
+* Green Bean Casserole poison effect if used for cover.
+1/2 1d6 rounded up damage to Heroes or Mobs per to round of cover.
+* Serving Dishes count as Heavy Strctures
+* Fried Turkeys get a 2d6 Ranged Attack on the Baddie at the end of each round.

 #### Shields
 * Each player starts with a 2 bonus hit points as a shield.
 * Melee attacks ignore this bonus.
 * If the player's hit points drop to 0 but the shield still has 2 bonus points it is converted to 1 hit point and the player survives.

-#### Cover
+#### Explosive Ranged Ammo
-* Some structures may be used as cover.
-* Heavy structures have 2d6 hit points.
-* Normal structures 1d6 hitpoints.
-* If a Player attacks from cover and is hit, the Player takes 1/3 damage rounded up or any damage over the cover's hit points whichever is lower.
+* The damage for this ammo is 2d6.
+* The player only has 3 charges
+* After 3 charges, the player can no longer range attack.

 #### Wandering Monsters
-* For every round that a house pet is on the table or begging for some human food, the Baddie gets an additional 1d6 per round for each "wandering monster".
+* For every round that a house pet is on the table, the Baddie gets an additional 1d6 attack per round for each "Wandering Monster".
-* This rule also applies to toddlers sitting in high chairs.
-* If the pet is on the toddler's high chair with the toddler, each attack is 2d6 spread over all Heroes and Mobs.
+* When a Wandering Monster attacks a physical item on the table and in play, the item takes 1d6 damage.

+### High Chair Offense
+* Flip a coin, vote, or have a fun challenge to determine who rolls for a Toddler at the table.
+The Toddler counts as an extra 1d6 attack to whoever controls it.
+* Toddlers are automatically Mobs and controlled by the Baddie with 6 or more total Players.

+### No Math Optional
+* Don't do any math to determine the damage fir a house rule; just take the roll value.

 ---